pupil-labs/pupil-docs/src/invisible/the-forge/overview.md

     <iframe style="border: none" width="250" height="250" src="https://rive.app/s/e3WH_1eZ30_7NFAR29QQjw/embed" allowfullscreen></iframe>
     </div>
     <div class="col-mcontainer-2">
-    <h1>The Forge 🔨</h1> <b>Ahoy apprentice!
+    <h1>The Forge 🔨</h1> <b>Hi apprentice!
 Welcome to the Forge!</b><br><br>
     Ready to get the most out of your eye-tracker?
 This is the place where we share some of our more advanced tools, explainers, tutorials and projects that go beyond the basic use case.
     <br>
     <br>
-    You can peek at them, but more importantly you can also play with what our smiths have been working on.
+    You can peek at them, but more importantly, you can also play with what our smiths have been working on.
     </div>
 </div>
 <br>

 ### What do you have to offer?
-From remaping gaze to objects, getting more juice out of the reference image mapper, combining Check out the latest tools and tutorials while they are tempering:
+From remapping gaze to objects, getting more juice out of the reference image mapper, and combining them, to use upcoming technologies together with your eye tracker.
+Check out the latest tools and tutorials while they are tempering:

 <div class="text-center">
   <v-btn